 One feature, that sets SuperAgent apart from the other libraries here, is its extensibility.
 It features quite a list of plugins which allow for the tweaking of a request or response.
 For example, the superagent-throttle plugin would allow you to define throttling rules for your requests.

-Even though it is not actively maintained any more, Request still is a popular and widely used HTTP client in the JavaScript ecosystem.
+Though it is not actively maintained any more, Request used to be a popular and widely used HTTP client in the JavaScript ecosystem.

 It is fairly simple to make an HTTP request with Request: